udacity/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ## Setup the Environment

 `Virtual Environment` - It's recommended to leverage a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
-Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+Instructions for setting up a virtual environment for your platform can be found in the [Python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 * Create a siloed virtual environment with Python 3.7 and **activate** it.
 You should have Python 3.7 available in your host/local machine.
 Check the Python path using `which python3`